-Nick Chester, a former technical director for Renault, is reported to have joined Andretti after leaving McLaren’s Formula E team to serve as the technical director for its Formula 1 project.
+Nick Chester, a former technical director for Renault, is reported to have joined Andretti F1 project after leaving McLaren’s Formula E team to serve as the technical director.

 Chester, who succeeded James Allison as Renault’s technical director in 2013 when it was still known as Lotus, oversaw the team’s technical operations until 2020.
 He later joined the Mercedes Formula E team, where he helped the team win back-to-back drivers’ championships in 2020–2021 and 20–2022 while also staying with the team during its first switch to McLaren.

-According to Motorsport.com that Andretti has succeeded to entice Chester from Formula E to oversee its technical operations as it continues its expansion in a bid to venture in F1.
+According to Motorsport.com Andretti F1 has succeeded to entice Chester from Formula E to oversee its technical operations as it continues its expansion in a bid to venture into the sport.

 In response to the FIA opening the application procedure for as early as 2025, the American team has now officially expressed its desire in joining the grid after initially made its intentions to join F1 public.